 The EO also directed the U.S. Attorney General to publish on at least an annual basis a report that contains data from the NLEAD in a manner that does not jeopardize law enforcement officer anonymity due to the size of the agency or other factors.
-BJS was given responsibility for producing the annual report.
-JMD provides BJS access to a limited-variable version of the NLEAD for the purposes of developing the report.
+The Bureau of Justice Statistics (BJS) was given responsibility for producing the annual report.
+JMD provided BJS access to a limited-variable version of the NLEAD for the purpose of developing the report and BJS published a report on December 18, 2024.
+4

 ______________